 If you think I can be helpful, feel free to reach out to me (240-483-3530).
 Because I practice during the day, the easiest time to reach me is between 6 pm – 8 pm EST. Your call is welcome.

 Here are some of the questions that I get asked:

 Can you help strengthen the School head/Board chair relationship (governance)?
 Yes.
 I work with school heads and board chairs to establish, and solidify, a strong working relationship.
 Being a Head of School in the current climate is challenging to say the very least.
 I help board chairs and trustees identify ways that they can support the head in building a healthy school.
 We want heads to be visionaries.
 But, with the threat of rapid turnover, that’s virtually impossible.
 I work to create a containing environment in which the head of school, the board chair and trustees can work collaboratively.

 Can you help us to navigate organizational change?
 Yes.
 I’ve worked with board chairs and heads of school I work with heads of school, board chairs and trustees support the head of school and trustees to work with all constituencies to provide a stable foundation from which to create meaningful change when that is their goal.
 I’ve presented and written on this topic, extensively, at the NAIS annual conference, at FCIS, AIMS, AISGW, Johns Hopkins and elsewhere.
-This link leads to my article on the National Association of Independent Schools website, Navigate organizational change.

 - New head transition and welcoming the “first family”.
 Years ago, I consulted to the National Association of Independent Schools to develop what was then, the First Families program.
 With input from Barbara Bassett, I wrote, “A toolkit for trustees”, addressed how to be welcome school heads”.
 I know more, now, but that article was a starting point.
 One of the keys to a successful head is a successful first family.